 - Basic analyses, as opposed to complex analyses, were more appropriate for this project.
 One of HHS’s original goals for the project was to better understand the strength of connections between home visiting programs and various community resources.
 The project team considered addressing this goal through complex analytic techniques such as social network analysis.
 However, stakeholders showed a preference for information that could be derived from basic descriptive analyses.

 Suggested citation: Rosinsky, K., Madill, R., Bashara, S., Supplee, L., Shaw, S., Stearns, R., Li, W., Gutowski, T., Cantrell, E. (2019).
 Assessment and Mapping of Community Connections in Home Visiting: Final Report.
 OPRE Report Number 2019-68.
 Washington, DC: Office of Planning, Research, and Evaluation, Administration for Children and Families, U.S. Department of Health and Human Services.

 Other Authors: Randy Stearns, Stacey Bashara, Tim Gutowski

-An accompanying brief, titled “Promoting Understanding of Community Connections in Home Visiting: State of Available Data and Future Opportunities” will be published soon.Download Publication
+An accompanying brief, titled “Promoting Understanding of Community Connections in Home Visiting: State of Available Data and Future Opportunities” was published in August 2019.Download Publication